Family 2 Family Resources

 A bureau of the Health Resources and Services Administration, U.S. Department of Health and Human Services, the Maternal and Child Health Bureau was established as the Children's Bureau in 1912.
 In 1935, the U.S. Congress enacted Title V of the Social Security Act, which authorized the Maternal and Child Health Services programs and provided a foundation and structure for assuring the health of American mothers and children.

 Children with special health care needs (CSHCN) are defined by the Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau (MCHB) as: “...those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally.”
-This survey, sponsored by HRSA’s MCHB and carried out by the Centers for Disease Control and Prevention’s National Center for Health Statistics, provides detailed information on the prevalence of CSHCN in the nation and in each state.
+This survey, released in 2013, provides detailed information on the prevalence of CSHCN in the nation and in each state.